 When shopping for a desktop FDM 3D printer, there are a few different routes you can choose to go down.
 Many companies offer machines that are essentially pre-assembled, allowing users to get started with their 3D printing escapades almost straight out of the box.

 But the more adventurous mind might opt for a DIY kit, building up a printer from scratch.
 Currently, the benchmark for DIY 3D printer kits is the Prusa i3 MK2, a renowned printer that has taken the 3D printing market by storm.
-However, demand is so high that most people must wait around seven weeks to get their hands on it.
+However, demand is so high that at one point people were waiting around seven weeks to get their hands on it.

 For those who are impatient or want a cheaper alternative, there are many options out there, but few are as popular and capable as the Anet A8.
 Priced at around $220, this DIY Prusa clone (available through the Chinese electronics seller GearBest) has a bustling online community growing behind it.
 The low price, hackability, and compatibility with a plethora of materials has budget makers swooning over this printer.

 Are you interested in building your own 3D printer kit without having to break the bank?
-Then definitely stick around and scroll through our extensive review of the Anet A8.
+Then definitely stick around and scroll through our in-depth Anet A8 review.

 For the following critique on this DIY 3D printer kit, we found it important to focus primarily on both the ease of assembly and overall printing performance.
 What we soon discovered was that this printer was a challenge to build, but could also print like a charm, which was unexpected considering the low price point of this 3D printer kit.

-We will get into the assembly and printing performance in more detail later on, but for now, let us share our overall thoughts on the Anet A8.
+We will get into the assembly and printing performance in more detail later on, but for now, let us share our overall thoughts from our Anet A8 review.
 When you take the price, modifiability, and surprisingly good print quality into consideration, it’s hard not to get behind this 3D printer kit.

 However, there were a few downsides to our experience with this printer.
 The main obstacle with the Anet A8 is finding the time and patience to assemble and optimize the printer.
 Not only is the assembly process relatively complex (particularly for beginners) but calibrating the printer also takes precision and a certain level of stoicism.